dottjt/plastic/other/diary.md

 # diary.

+14/10/2020 - It's been hard these past days.
+I've gotten sick and I've been incredibly sleep deprived, but I had a massive sleep last night and I'm feeling better.
+Still very tired this morning, but tired in the sense of being well-rested.
+Mentally my mind has been on music production as well, instead of writing this book.
+But hey, it's great to have inspiration to pursue hobbies regardless!

 10/10/2020 - I'm really, really, really struggling to edit this apartment chapter.
 I've hit a particularly troublesome bit, but that's just the nature of this novel.
 That's cool :)

 08/10/2020 - I'm absolutely breezing through the apartment chapter, largely because it's already very well editing, which makes me happy, because rewriting chapters 1 - 3 was a HUGE slog, and I mean that quite sincerely.
 Oh, and of course falselessness isn't a real word.
 Fuck you.